GROSSES ANALYSIS- Week Ending May 17

 Fallen Angels- Fascinating that this show is straight up outgrossing Pirates from last year, but it's really great for all those involved that this is such a success!
 Limited Through June 7.

 I'm a contributor for Broadway World now!
-My most recent article can be found here- a look at touring shows and their impact on currently running shows, and other musings.
+My most recent article can be found here- a grosses analysis of this season's Tony nominated shows.
 A full archive of my work can be found here!

 Discuss below, please remember to keep it kind and civil.